ilovedragon/hello-world-lb/readme.md

 The docker-compose.yml file defines the services that will be used to run the application, including:

 1. The lb service, which uses the Nginx image as the load balancer and maps port 80 on the host to port 80 in the container.
 The nginx.conf file is mounted as a volume to configure the load balancer.
-3. The app1 and app2 services, which use the myapp image and map port 8001 and 8002 on the host to port 8000 in the container, respectively.
+2. The app1 and app2 services, which use the myapp image and map port 8001 and 8002 on the host to port 8000 in the container, respectively.
 The app1.py and app2.py files are used to create a custom message in the container of Flask server.
+3. Volumes allow the containers to share data with the host or with other containers, and that in this particular Docker Compose file, volumes are used to:

+    - Mount the "nginx.conf" file onto the "lb" container, which is running the Nginx image as a load balancer.
+This allows us to customize the configuration of the load balancer without having to modify the image itself.

+    - Mount the "app1.py" and "app2.py" files onto the "app1" and "app2" containers, respectively, which are running the "myapp" image with a Flask application.
+This allows us to customize the message in the container of Flask server, without having to rebuild the image each time we make a change to the code.

 **Flask Application**
-The myapp Flask application consists of a single route that returns a custom message.
+The myapp Flask application returns a custom message.
 By default, the app listens on port 8000 for incoming requests using the "app.py" file, and it will return the message "Hello, World!":

 ```
 from flask import Flask